Greatchinex/naija-districts-constituencies/README.md

 <code>const area = require('naija-districts-constituencies');</code>

-<br> To Make realtime or normal search for Districts or Constituencies in Nigeria, it will return array of Districts or Constituencies with the state and District or Constituency closest to your search input
+<br> Perform a search for Districts or Constituencies in Nigeria, it will return array of Districts or Constituencies with the state and District or Constituency closest to your search input

 ## Example 1